huww98/enhancements/keps/sig-apps/4650-stateful-set-update-claim-template/README.md

 The "Design Details" section below is for the real nitty-gritty.
 -->
-1. Change API server to allow specific updates to `volumeClaimTemplates` of a StatefulSet:
+1. Change API server to allow specific updates to each object in `volumeClaimTemplates` of a StatefulSet:
    * `labels`
    * `annotations`
    * `resources.requests.storage`
    * `volumeAttributesClassName`

+2. Expand `StatefulSet` API to include `spec.volumeClaimUpdatePolicy`.

-2. Modify StatefulSet controller to add PVC reconciliation logic.
+3. Modify StatefulSet controller to:
+  * Handle PVC reconciliation logic.

-3. Collect the status of managed PVCs, and show them in the StatefulSet status.
+  * Collect the status of managed PVCs, and show them in the StatefulSet status.

 ### Kubernetes API Changes